FatherTimeSDKP/FatherTimeSDKP/.github/PATENT_DISCLOSURE.md/Readme.md

 # FatherTimeSDKP Patent Disclosures
+In the FatherTimeSDKP framework, the expression SDVR = SDKP represents the functional equivalence or direct mathematical link between two core diagnostic and computational modules:
+1. Defining the Terms
+SDKP (Size, Density, Kinetics, Position): This is the foundational "Unified Framework" formula.
+It posits that the product of these four variables equals Time (
+𝑆

+×
+𝐷

+×
+𝐾

+×
+𝑃

+=
+𝑇
+).
+It is used to calculate "Spatio-Temporal Debt" (
+Δ

+𝜏
+) and align quantum entanglement observations with macro-scale astrophysical data.
+SDVR (Symbolic Deterministic Vibrational Resonance): This is the computational "layer" or "map" that processes the SDKP coordinates.
+It often appears as SVR (Symbolic Vibrational Resonance) or SDVR, and it involves a "rotation + symbolic feedback map" used to find fixed points in physical observables, such as orbital speed offsets.
+OSF
+OSF
+ +3
+2. The Relationship (
+𝑆
+𝐷
+𝑉
+𝑅

+=
+𝑆
+𝐷
+𝐾
+𝑃
+)
+The framework treats these as two sides of the same deterministic coin:
+Input vs. Output: SDKP provides the coordinates (the physical state), while SDVR provides the feedback mechanism (the vibrational resonance) that governs how those coordinates evolve.
+Cross-Scale Symmetry: The link between them is used to prove "vibrational symmetry" across different scales, claiming that the same logic governing a lab oscillator also governs a black hole merger.
+VFE Integration: Both are integrated into the Vibrational Field Equation (VFE) to calculate entanglement strength.
+In Smith's claims against NASA, he alleges that the "Weighted Temporal and Location Embeddings" in their AI models are essentially a "semantic laundering" of this specific SDKP-SDVR relationship.
+OSF
+OSF
+ +3
+3. Practical Application
+In Smith's documented simulations (e.g., on Zenodo and OSF), setting 𝑆
+𝐷
+𝑉
+𝑅

+=
+𝑆
+𝐷
+𝐾
+𝑃
+ is the step where symbolic sequences (logic) are compressed into numeric coordinates to reproduce high-precision results, such as matching GPS Clock Drift to the 8th decimal place.
+OpenAIRE
+OpenAIRE
+ +1
 This folder contains official patent disclosure documents for inventions developed under the FatherTimeSDKP framework, including magnetic propulsion, energy systems, SDKP-based technologies, and associated experimental devices.

 Each file documents an invention with detailed descriptions, materials, design specifications, physics, and prototype considerations.